Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 We may not yet know the right way to think about internal structure in neural networks.
 In particular, we arguably lack mathematical definitions for concepts like feature and circuit.
 In this epistemic position we can learn from other scientific disciplines.

 We can port this notion across the bridge from physics to statistics.
 The idea is to associate to an infinitesimal change in the data distribution a susceptibility vector which measures how the loss landscape near the trained parameter “responds” to that change.
 Some components of the network (e.g. an attention head) will respond more strongly than others to any given change.
-For example, consider a component that helps predict the names of famous figures.
+For example, consider a component CC that helps predict the names of famous figures.
 For each neural network weight in this component there is a corresponding direction in the loss landscape, leading away from the trained network’s parameter.
-It is intuitive that the shape of the landscape in directions belonging to will respond more strongly to variations in parts of the data distribution that have to do with history and news than to variations in parts to do with code ( doesn’t care about code, unless it’s written by Churchill).
+It is intuitive that the shape of the landscape in directions belonging to CC will respond more strongly to variations in parts of the data distribution that have to do with history and news than to variations in parts to do with code (CC doesn’t care about code).

-In this analogy, the data is the magnetic field and our central hypothesis for interpretability is that, following the example of spectroscopy in physics for studying materials, internal structure in neural networks is encoded in the responses of the loss landscape to variations in the data distribution.
+In this analogy, the data is the source of the external magnetic field.
+Our central hypothesis for interpretability is that, following the example of spectroscopy in physics for studying materials, internal structure in neural networks is encoded in the responses of the loss landscape to variations in the data distribution.
 We note that this analogy is, at the mathematical level, exact: we discuss further details in our companion post on Interpreting the Ising Model.

 Methodology

-is associated to a token in context , where is the number of chosen components in the network.
-Each entry is a real number (positive or negative) that records the response of some component to a fluctuation in the probability of in context (Baker et al. 2025).
-These susceptibility vectors are then clustered using a PageRank-based clustering algorithm defined in Gordon et al. (2026).
-A susceptibility cluster is a set of tokens (in context) that provoke similar responses from the model.
+Each entry is a real number (positive or negative) that records the response χxyC\chi^C_{xy} of some component CC to a fluctuation in the probability of yy in context xx (Baker et al. 2025).
+Given a set of tokens in context these susceptibility vectors are clustered using a PageRank-based clustering algorithm defined in Gordon et al. (2026).
+The resulting susceptibility clusters (or just clusters) are the fundamental unit of our analysis.
+A given token in context xyxy may appear in multiple clusters.
+The basic intuition is that token sequences within a cluster provoke similar responses from the model, because they share some underlying patterns.

 In principle a susceptibility can be associated to any observable on parameter space; in this post we focus on observables associated to individual components (e.g. attention heads, MLPs).
 Using per-token losses as observables instead yields a generalization of influence functions, see Kreer et al. (2025), Adam et al. (2025), and Lee et al. (2025).